alantanlc/torchemotion/README.md

 <details open>
 <summary>IEMOCAP</summary>

-First, obtain the IEMOCAP dataset by filling out the electronic release form and submit a request [here](https://sail.usc.edu/iemocap/iemocap_release.htm).
+First, obtain the IEMOCAP dataset by following the steps [here](https://sail.usc.edu/iemocap/iemocap_release.htm).
+You will need to submit an [electronic release form](https://sail.usc.edu/iemocap/release_form.php) to SAIL lab at USC.
+They respond pretty quickly (3-5 days) and will email you the download link.

+Unzip the file after download.

 Then, initialize an [IemocapDataset](./datasets/IemocapDataset.py) object by passing in the path to the __IEMOCAP_full_release__ directory.